David Perkowski: 1968 Mexico City Olympics

-Perkowski represented the United States at the 1968 Summer Olympics in Mexico City.
-He competed in the semifinals of the men's 100-meter breaststroke and finished third in his heat with a time of 1:09.0.
+Perkowski represented the United States at the 1968 Summer Olympics in Mexico City where he was managed by Hall of Fame Head U.S. Olympic Coach George Haines.
+He competed in the semifinals of the men's 100-meter breaststroke and finished third in his heat, and ninth overall with a time of 1:09.0.
+American Don McKenzie took the gold medal with a time of 1:07.7, Vladimir Kosinsky of Russia took the silver with a time of 1:08.0, and Russian Nikolay Pankin took the bronze with a time of 1:08.0.